You typically stop growing in the years after your first period. Some health conditions can cause growth delays.

 When looking at the growth of children, pediatricians often ask parents about their own height, family height history, and growth patterns.

 There are a couple of different ways to predict how tall a girl may grow.
 One of these methods is called the mid-parental method.

 To use this method, add the height in inches of the mother and father, then divide that by two.
 Then, subtract 2 1/2 inches from that number.
 To determine the predicted height for a boy, you’d add 2 1/2 inches to the number.

 For example, if a girl has a father who’s 72 inches tall and a mother who’s 66 inches tall, the predicted height for the girl would be found with the following calculations:

 - 138 / 2 = 69

 - 69 – 2.5 = 66.5

-If you have concerns about your child’s growth, contact your pediatrician.
-Once a girl reaches puberty, growth will typically stop a couple years after her first period.
-A teen who has delayed growth will have less time to grow before the end of their spurt.
+If you have concerns about your child’s growth, contact their pediatrician.
+Once a girl reaches puberty, growth will typically stop a couple of years after her first period.
+A teen who has delayed growth will have less time to grow before the end of her spurt.

 Girls may gain a foot or more in height from childhood through puberty.
-Getting enough sleep, eating nutritious foods, and exercising regularly are all things that can help them grow in a healthy way.
+Getting enough sleep, eating nutritious foods, and exercising regularly are all good habits that can help them grow in a healthy way.